Skip to content ↓

 Expectations and Routines

-- P.E. days this term are: Monday – basketball (outdoors) and Friday – gymnastics (indoors).
+- P.E. days this term are: Monday – Dance (indoors) and Friday – Tag Rugby (outdoors).
 Please wear your full P.E. kit to school on Monday and Friday.

 – On Monday, Homework & Spellings will be given to your child to stick in their Homework Book.
 Homework books, online apps and Reading Records need to be completed and brought into school on Friday for your teacher to check.
 In Year 3, the expectation is that homework works out to be about 20 minutes a day or approximately 1 and a half hours a week: this should be a combination of spelling practice, daily reading, use of online learning apps and set homework tasks (Maths/English/Foundation).